Mystery play: English mystery plays

 There are four complete or nearly complete extant English biblical collections of plays.
 A collection is the York cycle of forty-eight pageants; there are also the Towneley plays of thirty-two pageants; the Ludus Coventriae; and the Chester cycle of twenty-four pageants, now generally agreed to be an Elizabethan reconstruction of older medieval traditions.
 Also extant are two pageants from a New Testament cycle acted at Coventry.
 Additionally, a fifteenth-century play of the life of Mary Magdalene, The Brome Abraham and Isaac and a sixteenth-century play of the Conversion of Saint Paul exist.
 Besides the Middle English drama, there are a few surviving plays in Cornish: namely, the Ordinalia (which is a cycle of three plays) and Pascon Agan Aruth which both tell biblical stories, and Bewnans Ke and Bewnans Meriasek, which tell the stories of the lives of saints.

 These biblical plays differ widely in content.
 Most contain episodes such as the Fall of Lucifer, the Creation and Fall of Man, Cain and Abel, Noah and the Flood, Abraham and Isaac, the Nativity, the Raising of Lazarus, the Passion, and the Resurrection.
 Other pageants included the story of Moses, the Procession of the Prophets, Christ's Baptism, the Temptation in the Wilderness, and the Assumption and Coronation of the Virgin.
 In given cycles, the plays came to be sponsored by the newly emerging Medieval craft guilds.
 The York mercers, for example, sponsored the Doomsday pageant.
 Other guilds presented scenes appropriate to their trade: the building of the Ark from the carpenters' guild; the five loaves and fishes miracle from the bakers; and the visit of the Magi, with their offerings of gold, frankincense and myrrh, from the goldsmiths.
 The guild associations are not, however, to be understood as the method of production for all towns.
 While the Chester pageants are associated with guilds, there is no indication that the N-Town plays are either associated with guilds or performed on pageant wagons.
 Perhaps the most famous of the mystery plays, at least to modern readers and audiences, are those of Wakefield.
 Unfortunately, we cannot know whether the plays of the Towneley manuscript are actually the plays performed at Wakefield but a reference in the Second Shepherds' Play to Horbery Shrogys is strongly suggestive.
 In "The London Burial Grounds" by Mrs Basil Holmes (1897), the author claims that the Holy Priory Church, next to St Katherine Cree on Leadenhall Street, London was the location of miracle plays from the tenth to the sixteenth century.
 Edmund Bonner, Bishop of London (c 1500 - 1569) stopped this in 1542.

+Morality plays were popular at the same time.
+The decline of mystery plays was followed by the period of English Renaissance theatre.
+Some elements of mystery plays are retained in pantomimes.